Mental Health Career Paths: Counseling vs Therapy vs Psychology

 Psychology Careers

 There’s a wide variety of specialty careers in psychology you may pursue.
-Getting a master’s degree in psychology may be a good place to start to launch a career in psychology.
+Getting a master’s degree in psychology may be a good way to launch a career in the field.
 Another option is a doctoral degree in psychology, which is typically a requirement to become a licensed psychologist.

 Clinical Psychologist